housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 Redux
 ------------------
 Redux is an implementation of Flux created by [Dan Abramov](https://medium.com/@dan_abramov).
-Although Flux is not a library on it's own, Facebook has created a [Dispatcher library](https://github.com/facebook/flux) in which a Flux application can leverage.
+Although Flux is not a library on it's own, Facebook has created a [Dispatcher library](https://github.com/facebook/flux) in which a Flux-centered application can leverage.
 Redux follows the same architecture, but aims to make certain abstractions simpler.

 <blockquote>
   <p>Redux preserves all the benefits of Flux (recording and replaying of actions, unidirectional data flow, dependent mutations) and adds new benefits (easy undo-redo, hot reloading) without introducing Dispatcher and store registration.</p>